 WATSON, W. E. Serjeant.
 Noted as being from New Zealand.
 Commemorated on the Auckland Online Cenotaph.

 WATT, Norman Lindley.
 644. 'C' Squadron.
 Private.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant KEH 27/07/1915.
-Transferred as a Second Lieutenant Royal Flying Corps DoW 27/07/1917.
+Transferred as a Second Lieutenant, Royal Flying Corps and DoW 27/07/1917.
 Born in Belfast and a Rhodes scholar having gone to Natal University College before attending Oxford.
 Brother of Private William Edward Watt, KEH, 569 who was commissioned into the Royal Flying Corps and awarded the Air Force Cross.

 WATT, William Edward.
 569. Corporal.
-Commissioned as a Second Lieutenant KEH then transferred as a Second Lieutenant Royal Flying Corps (observer then pilot) and awarded Air Force Cross for brilliant night flying exploits.
+Commissioned as a Second Lieutenant KEH then transferred as a Second Lieutenant, Royal Flying Corps (Observer then Pilot) and awarded Air Force Cross for brilliant night flying exploits.
 Born 11/05/1881 at Lindley, Orange Free State where his father was a medical practioner.
 Died in Sep 1971 and was one of South Africa's most distinguished foresters.
 Like his brother Private Norman Lindley Watt, KEH, 644 he was a Rhodes scholar.

 WATTS, Laurie.
 72. Acting Quartermaster Serjeant.
 Entered France 21/04/1915 and discharged 7/05/1919.
 Served pre-war KEH.
 Entitled to 1914/15 Star trio.

 WATTS, Robert W. 922.
-Private.
-Enlisted at Watford in early 1915 after arriving from Chile.
-Entered France on 2/06/1915 with 'A' Squadron, fought with their first action at Messines.
-Invalided back with Reserve in Ireland.
+Corporal.
+Enlisted at Watford in early 1915 after departing from Chile in Oct 1914.
+Was on the Administration Staff of Antofagasta and Bolivia Railway.
+Entered France on 2/06/1915 with 'A' Squadron and fought at their first action at Messines.
+Invalided back to the Reserve Regiment in Ireland.
 Discharged 7/04/1919.
-Entitled to 1914/15 Star
+Entitled to 1914/15 Star trio.

 WATTS, Samuel F. 2081.
 Private.
 Transferred from 2KEH as Private 1988.
 Discharged 25/04/20.
 Entitled to British War and Victory Medals

 WAYNE, Claud Anthony.
 1358.
 Lance Corporal.
 Enlisted 22/11/1915 and discharged 2/05/1918 physically unfit aged 30.
-Awarded Silver War Badge 35321, British War and Victory Medals.
+Awarded Silver War Badge 35321 and British War and Victory Medals.

 WEATHERBY, Norman Thomas.
 910. Private.
 Enlisted 8/01/1915 and discharged 9/03/1915 as medically unfit.
 Awarded Silver War Badge 117130 on 28/04/1917.
 Born in 1899 in Faversham, Kent, England and did not serve overseas.